cakephp/docs/en/core-libraries/components/authentication.rst

 Choosing an Authentication type
 -------------------------------

-Generally you'll want to offer form based authenitcation.
+Generally you'll want to offer form based authentication.
 It is the easiest for users using a web-browser to use.
 If you are building an API or webservice, you may want to consider basic authentication or digest authentication.
 The key differences between digest and basic authentication are mostly related to how